What is Mobile Device Management (MDM)?

 What is MDM?

-Mobile Device Management (MDM) is a subset of Enterprise Mobility Management (EMM) includes the administration of a large number of devices and endpoints.
-Be it smartphones, laptops, tablets or any other custom-built devices that are company-owned or employee-owned, businesses need to manage the entire lifecycle of these devices right from the time the employee is onboarded, to the time the employee retires or leaves the organization.
+Mobile Device Management (MDM) is a subset of Enterprise Mobility Management (EMM) and includes the administration of a large number of devices and endpoints.
+Be it smartphones, laptops, tablets or any other custom-built devices that are company-owned or employee-owned, businesses need to manage the entire lifecycle of these devices right from the time the employee is onboarded to the time the employee retires or leaves the organization.

-Why is MDM Important?
+Why is MDM Important for Enterprises?

 Mobile Device Management is an important process of provisioning devices with corporate resources and pushing enterprise policies on the device fleets.
-With the growing use of mobile devices of diverse types employees access corporate networks and exchange sensitive business information on a daily basis.
+With the growing use of mobile devices of diverse types, employees access corporate networks and exchange sensitive business information on a daily basis.
 Mobile Device Management is crucial to configure enterprise-specific security policies on these devices.

-In today’s world businesses have to suffer massive revenue losses and legal penalties for losing confidential business data.
-An efficient mobile device management strategy is a critical element in ensuring secure and appropriate use of corporate data.
+In today’s world, businesses have to suffer massive revenue losses and legal penalties for losing confidential business data.
+An efficient mobile device management strategy is a critical element in ensuring the secure and appropriate use of corporate data.
 IT admins are tasked with the responsibility of managing, provisioning, securing and monitoring their organization’s devices.

 What is MDM Software?

-How Does MDM Work?
+How Does MDM Solution Work?

 Once enrolled, IT admins can push the pre-configured device profiles on a large number of devices via the MDM dashboard.
 This increases the control and visibility of company-owned and BYOD devices.
 IT admins can monitor locations, usage behavior and compliance violations, all from a single platform.
-Be it commercial devices such as laptops, smartphones or tablets, or custom devices such as POS systems, digital signages, kiosks belonging to various OS types such as Android, iOS, macOS or Windows, IT admins can manage all these diverse device types from a single portal.
+Be it commercial devices such as laptops, smartphones or tablets, or custom devices such as POS systems, digital signages, or kiosks belonging to various OS types such as Android, iOS, macOS or Windows, IT admins can manage all these diverse device types from a single portal.

-Advantage of Mobile Device Management Software
+Advantages of Mobile Device Management Software

 Advantages of MDM